KatePaulauskas/dog-grooming-salon/README.md

 Element p not allowed as child of element span in this context.
 (Suppressing further errors from this subtree.)
 ```

-It was identified that the `span` elements are pulled from the Summernote package used in the Django backend and not from the project HTML code.
-Therefore, it is not possible to remove `span` elements.
-To ensure consistent style and font on the home page, the `p` element was added to the 'About' content, which is added through the admin panel.
-Without it, it is impossible to style the home page nicely, as fonts conflict and inconsistencies arise.
-Therefore, the `p` element cannot be removed from the HTML.
-The fonts used in the project could potentially be imported into Summernote, but due to time constraints, it was decided not to investigate this possibility further.
+It was identified that the issue with the `p` elements appearing as children of `span` elements are pulled from the Summernote package used in the Django backend and not from the project HTML code.
+Therefore, it is not possible to refactor the code to fix this issue.

 **Error 2:**
 ```